DevOpTester/cpp/testingJenkins.md

 ##Hello Jenkins

-Working on those webhooks.
+Working on those Jenkins settings.
-Hopefully you get triggered to build dev.
+Hopefully you get triggered to build.